 If you don't wear glasses, but you must have the 10x binoculars, then the Monarch 7 10x42 will give you a wider view than the Monarch 5 10x42.
 Is it worth it?
 Frankly, I'd still try to sway you to the Monarch 7 8x42 with its wider and brighter field of view.
 But if you are going to use these binoculars primarily for distant ducks, shorebirds, or hawks under well-lit skies, then the Monarch 7 10x42 may be worth it if you don't wear eyeglasses.

-What's the difference between Monarch 5 and Monarch 7 binoculars?
+What's the difference between the model 5 and model 7 versions of the Nikon Monarch birding binoculars?

 Yes, you are basically paying $200 more for a significantly wider field of view on Monarch 7 versus Monarch 5 8x42.
 The wider field of view is definitely worth the extra cost of the Monarch 7 8x42.
 In my opinion.
 Or, since I recently purchased the Nikon 7 8x42 for myself, maybe I'm trying to justify my decision!